message/iata/GR.md

 - students.
 More details can be found at <a href="https://travel.gov.gr/">https://travel.gov.gr/</a> .
 2. Passengers must complete a "Passenger Locator Form (PLF)" at <a href="https://travel.gov.gr/">https://travel.gov.gr/</a> not later than the day before arrival in Greece.
 A confirmation email or a QR code generated from the completed form must be presented upon arrival.
 Families can be accepted with one joint confirmation e-mail or a unique QR code.
 3. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
-The test must be in English, French, German, Italian, Spanish or Russian, and must include the name and the passport or identity card number of the passenger.
+The test must be in English, French, German, Italian, Spanish or Russian.
+The passenger's name in the test result must match the name in the passport.
 - This does not apply to:
 - passengers younger than 5 years;
 - passengers with a COVID-19 vaccination certificate stating that they received the vaccine at least 14 days before arrival.
 The vaccination certificate must be in English, French, German, Italian, Spanish or Russian.
 Details can be found at <a href="https://travel.gov.gr/">https://travel.gov.gr/</a> ;
 - passengers with a COVID-19 recovery certificate in English, French, German, Italian, Spanish or Russian;
-- passengers with a positive COVID-19 PCR test taken at least 2 months and at most 9 months before arrival.
+- passengers with a positive COVID-19 antigen or PCR test taken at least 2 months and at most 9 months before arrival.
 The test must be in English, French, German, Italian, Spanish or Russian.
 4. Passengers could be subject to a COVID-19 rapid test upon arrival.
 5. Passengers could be subject to self-isolation for up to 14 days.
+Details can be found at <a href="https://travel.gov.gr/">https://travel.gov.gr/</a>